brewedkofii/brewedkofii/README.md

 also : dont cover unless cuds < :o i dont like being covered

 i sometimes say stupid things sigh, i try my best to not be do dumb things/or say dumb things

+im not that good at comforting ppl but i will listen to you vent..!

+i am a minor